Tornado-ravaged East Texas begins cleaning up

-CANTON, Texas - Survey teams will return to Van Zandt and Henderson counties today to look at the damage from Saturday’s deadly storms.
+CANTON, Texas - At least a half-dozen people remain hospitalized as rescue workers continue to search homes damaged by a rash of deadly tornadoes that struck rural communities east of Dallas.

-Four confirmed tornadoes hit the area.
+An additional tornado was confirmed on Monday, bringing the total to five tornadoes that hit the area on Saturday.
 Two EF3 twisters with wind speeds of up to 165 miles per hour touched down.
 There were also two EF0 tornadoes.
+The fifth tornado confirmed was an EF0 that hit south of Cumby and I-30 in far southwest Hopkins County.

+Governor Greg Abbott declared a state of disaster in Van Zandt, Henderson and Hopkins counties on Monday afternoon.

 Thousands of homes and businesses were damaged or destroyed.
-Four people died and more than 40 other people were treated for injuries at local hospitals.
-The two people who were unaccounted for on Sunday have since been found safe.
+Four people were killed and at least 50 others hospitalized when four tornadoes swept through the area Saturday.
+Authorities say two people initially reported as missing have been found safe.

+Two ID’s were made public of those who died: Rusty Barlow, 51, of Corsicana; Kenneth Hughes, 57, of Canton.

-Four school districts are closed on Monday because of the storms.
-No classes are being held in Canton, Eustace, Fruitvale and Martin.
-Eustace hopes to reopen on Tuesday but the other districts are still deciding.
+No classes were being held in Canton, Eustace, Fruitvale and Martin due to storm damage and no power.
+Eustace plans to reopen on Tuesday but the other districts are still deciding.

 A high school prom in Canton over the weekend was certainly unforgettable thanks to the weather.
 Edgewood High School students were supposed to be celebrating but the dozens who showed up early crammed into a bathroom at the event.